-The participants shall have opportunities to identify useful approaches and effective strategies to promote rice production in general, and in particular in the area of planning, management and operation of processing and marketing infrastructures in respective countries through lectures, discussions, and field trips in Japan.
+The participants shall have opportunities to identify useful approaches and effective strategies to promote rice production in general, and in particular in the area of promoting rice mechanization in respective countries through lectures, discussions, and field trips in Japan.
 The participants will also formulate proposal to improve situations in their home countries, describing what they will do after going back to their countries, putting the knowledge and ideas acquired in this program together, and integrating them into the currently on-going activities in their countries.